mattermost/mattermost-plugin-jira/README.md

 #### Step 2: Configure webhooks in Jira

-If you want to [send notifications from Jira to Mattermost](#11-send-notifications-from-Jira-to-Mattermost), sign in to your Jira instance as a System Admin to link a Jira project to a Mattermost channel via webhooks.
+If you want to [send notifications from Jira to Mattermost](#11-send-notifications-from-Jira-to-Mattermost), link a Jira project to a Mattermost channel via webhooks.

 1. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.
   - For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.